 Astrocytoma is type of brain tumor.
 It is a malignant tumor, cancer.
 This type of tumor arises from small, star-shaped cells in the brain.
 They are called ...

-Astrocytoma is type of brain tumor.
-It is a malignant (cancerous) tumor.
-This type of tumor begins from small, star-shaped cells in the brain.
-They are called astrocytes.
+Astrocytoma is type of cancerous brain tumor.
+This type of tumor begins from small, star-shaped cells in the brain called astrocytes.
 Astrocytes are one of several types of supporting cells in the brain.
 These types of cells are called glial cells.
 An astrocytoma is a type of the larger group of brain tumors called gliomas.

 Brain TumorCopyright © Nucleus Medical Media, Inc.